zorbyte/Spile/.github/README.md

 Check out issue [#1](../../issues/1) for more info.

+## Contributing

+To use the scripts, use the [velociraptor](https://github.com/umbopepato/velociraptor) cli.
+Ensure that you lint everything with prettier and then `deno fmt` prior to committing.

 ## Credits

 This project would be impossible without these amazing people, resources, communities and projects: